Holomorphic representation of quantum computations: Preliminaries

 \section{Preliminaries}

 Bosonic systems such as quantum states of light are described by quantum theory over infinite-dimensional separable Hilbert spaces.
 Such a Hilbert space admits various insightful representations relating to different physical observables.
-For instance, the expansion in the countable eigenbasis of the particle-number observable ---the so-called number basis or Fock basis---is captured by the isomorphism with the space of square-summable complex sequences $\ell^2$.
+For instance, the expansion in the countable eigenbasis of the particle-number observable---the so-called number basis or Fock basis---is captured by the isomorphism with the space of square-summable complex sequences $\ell^2$.
 The position- and momentum-like observables, on the other hand, are both captured by the isomorphism with the space of square-integrable functions $L^2(\mathbb R)$, corresponding to position and momentum wave functions, respectively.

-The phase-space formalism gives another perspective which places position-like and momentum-like operators on equal footing~\cite{cahill1969density}.
-It assigns quasiprobability distributions to quantum states, allowing for a classification of the latter: states described by Gaussian quasiprobability distributions are dubbed Gaussian~\cite{ferraro2005gaussian}, and all the other states are referred to as non-Gaussian~\cite{PRXQuantum.2.030204}.
+The phase-space formalism gives yet another perspective which places position-like and momentum-like operators on equal footing~\cite{cahill1969density}.
+It assigns quasiprobability distributions to quantum states, like the Wigner function, allowing for a classification of the latter: states described by Gaussian quasiprobability distributions are dubbed Gaussian~\cite{ferraro2005gaussian} and all the other states are referred to as non-Gaussian~\cite{PRXQuantum.2.030204}.
 Similarly, operations taking Gaussian states to Gaussian states are called Gaussian operations.
 These states and operations are both of theoretical and experimental relevance, as quantum computations consisting only of Gaussian elements are the simplest to implement in the lab, but can also be simulated efficiently by classical computers~\cite{Bartlett2002}.
-In that context, non-Gaussian states and operations can be thought of as a necessary resource and bottleneck for achieving a quantum speedup over classical computations.
+In that context, non-Gaussian states and operations can be thought of as both necessary resources and bottlenecks for achieving a quantum speedup over classical computations.

 While the phase-space formalism makes use of quasiprobability distributions to describe quantum states, the concept of phase-space wave function is captured by the isomorphism with the Segal--Bargmann space of holomorphic functions over complex space which are square-summable with respect to the Gaussian measure~\cite{segal1963mathematical,bargmann1961hilbert}.
 In complex analysis, a holomorphic function is one that is complex differentiable in a neighboorhood of any point of its domain in complex space.
 An analytic function, on the other hand, is one which is, at any point in its domain, equal to a convergent power series.
 By a crucial theorem in complex analysis, holomorphic functions are analytic~\cite{conway2012functions}.
 Comparing the relation between holomorphic and analytic functions to the isomorphism between the space of square-integrable functions and the Fock space of square-summable sequences, we interpret this as another manifestation of wave/particle duality when describing quantum states.